 Things to Do in County Wicklow Ireland

 There is a lot to see in County Wicklow Ireland.
-How do you begin to plan when there is so much to do?
+Known as the Garden of Ireland, how do you begin to plan when there is so much to do?

 Some people like to make their own itinerary, and others prefer to travel with a tour company.